Indigenous employee maintaining 3 point contact on locomotive, Weipa Operations

 We pay our respects to Elders past and present and commit to supporting and developing tomorrow’s Indigenous leaders from within our business – and beyond.

 Many of our operations are on or near land that is significant to Indigenous communities.
-We recognise the cultural, spiritual and physical connections that Indigenous peoples have with land, water, plants and animals.
+We recognise the cultural, spiritual and physical connections that Indigenous Peoples have with land, water, plants and animals.

-We know we have work to do to be better partners with Indigenous peoples.
+We know we have work to do to be better partners with Indigenous Peoples.
 There have been defining moments, such as Juukan Gorge, that have compelled us to evolve our approach.
-We are determined to strengthen our approach to engagement with Indigenous peoples in every country where we work.
+We are determined to strengthen our approach to engagement with Indigenous Peoples in every country where we work.

 We remain committed to learning and moving forward in new ways – always side by side – with the communities that host us.